Girls That Create

 Advocacy

 NMWA advocates for women artists—and you can, too.
-For centuries, social conventions limited the training available to women artists, the subjects they could render, and the ways they could market art to patrons.
+For centuries, social conventions limited the training available to women artists, the subjects they could render, and how they could market art to patrons.
 Although gender bias is less overt today, contemporary women artists still face obstacles and disparities.
 Moreover, historical trailblazers deserve to have their stories told.

 • Learn more about NMWA’s advocacy work and how you can take action.